 - Referenced on the Community episode "Romantic Expressionism".
 Pierce is among the people wisecracking on a bad movie.
 He says the director "can't drive" due to being Asian.
 Senor Chang is present and not amused.

 - Power Rangers Lost Galaxy may have Kai Chen in a high position of power on the Space Colony, but he is not allowed to pilot the Rangers' spaceship.

-- Power Rangers Time Force averts this by making the Blue Ranger a racecar driver, albeit from the future.
+- Power Rangers Time Force averts this by making Lucas (who at least looks Asian) a racecar driver, albeit from the future.
 Although, he does seem to end up in traffic school a lot.